六级考试高分突破(模拟题库)(修订版)4

 2. M: How far do you live from campus?

-W: It's a twentyfive minute drive but it takes ten minutes more during rush hour.
+W: It's a twenty five minute drive but it takes ten minutes more during rush hour.

 Q: How long does it take to drive to campus during rush hour?